mfahey312/SaguaroProject/README.md

 * Due to the difficulty of measuring saguaro heights, they can only be measured every 5 years.
 Therefore we only had access to two growth rate datapoints.
 As time passes and more data is collected, it will be interesting to run regression analyses on growth rate-related trends.

-* Future work will include Saguaro Inventory 2021 in February!
+* Future work will (hopefully) include Saguaro Inventory 2021 in February!